-The Pergola/grape arbor reminds us that grapes constitute a vital part of Israel’s economy, both in ancient and modern times.
+The pergola/grape arbor reminds us that grapes constitute a vital part of Israel’s economy, both in ancient and modern times.
 As the third of the seven species representing the Land of Israel, grapes are traditionally eaten on the holiday of Tu B’Shevat, which celebrates the reawakening of agricultural life after the winter dormancy.
 The giant grape cluster requiring two men to lift it (Numbers 13:23) is a popular motif of Israel’s productivity.

 The Star of David (Magen David) has a long and varied history, but today it is the most popular and universally recognized symbol of the Jewish People.
-In The Star of Redemption (1921), Franz Rosenzweig framed his philosophy of Judaism around the image of the Jewish Star, composed of two conceptual triads, which together form the basis of Jewish belief: Creation, Revelation, and Redemption; God, Israel, and World.
+In The Star of Redemption (1921), Franz Rosenzweig framed his philosophy of Judaism around the image of the Jewish Star, composed of two conceptual triads, which together form the basis of Jewish belief: Creation, Revelation, and Redemption; God, Torah and Israel.

 Three generations of the Saltzman family came together in October, 2009 to dedicate the biblical garden.

-The garden inspired the creation of a mosaic mural, made of thousands of individual glass and ceramic pieces.
+The garden inspired the creation of an adjacent mosaic mural, made of thousands of individual glass and ceramic pieces.
 The mosaic took hundreds of hours of painstaking work by 11 volunteers (congregants and community members); it was designed by our congregant Suzanne Borow Rubin.
 Sandi Young co-chaired this labor-intensive, labor of love.
 Representing seven species named in the Torah, the design includes a seven-branched tree that represents a menorah.
 Dates, olives, grapes, figs and pomegranates are surrounded by wheat and barley.
 Tones of blue, the image of a lake, stresses the importance of water in the continuity of life.

 Above the tree is a dove, symbolic of the peace for which we yearn.
 A dragonfly and butterflies enjoy the garden.
-A three-dimensional spider with legs crafted of bent nails reminds us of Rabbi Harold B. Waintrup zt”l whose love of baseball led to his nickname of “Spider Waintrup.”
+A three-dimensional spider with legs crafted of bent nails reminds us of Rabbi Harold B. Waintrup z’l whose love of baseball led to his nickname of “Spider Waintrup.”
 Small flowers are made from shards of china, contributed by congregants.
 Stones at the base of the wall were gathered by Rabbi Robert Leib at Mount Herzl in Jerusalem, providing another connection to the State of Israel.
-The mosaic was unveiled to the Congregation prior to Selichot services in September, 2012.
+The mosaic was unveiled to the congregation prior to Selichot services in September, 2012.

 If you would like to read more about the plants in the Saltzman Family Biblical Garden, click here.

-The Holocaust Memorial - Helping to keep the promise to Zachor – “Remember” - our Holocaust Memorial honors the memory of family members of our congregants who perished in the Shoah – “the Holocaust.”
+The Holocaust Memorial – Helping to keep the promise to Zachor – “Remember” – our Holocaust Memorial honors the memory of family, members of our congregants who perished in the Shoah – “the Holocaust.”
 Located in the inner courtyard, the memorial was dedicated on November 9, 2010, the 72nd anniversary of Kristallnacht – “The Night of Broken Glass.”
 It provides a quiet, sheltered place for contemplation and private prayer.